-Delivery of care and supervision of the delivery of care must conform to all applicable laws, rules and regulations, the current standard of practice, and agency policy.
+Delivery of care and supervision of the delivery of care must conform to all applicable laws, rules and regulations, the current standard of practice, and the provider policy.
 Services are provided as specified in the plan of care developed and approved by the IDG.

-Core services (physician's services, nursing services, medical social services, and counseling) are routinely provided directly by hospice employees.
-Other covered services are provided by agency employees or under contractual arrangements.
-Contractual agreements are in writing and in compliance with 10A NCAC 13K and 42 CFR 418.
+Hospice services (physician's services, nursing services, medical social services, and counseling) are routinely provided directly by hospice employees.
+Other covered services are provided by the provider employees or under contractual arrangements.
+Contractual agreements are in writing according to 10A NCAC 13K and 42 CFR 418.